Home Gym Equipment

 The best part about an adjustable set is that you do not need a lot of room to store them, and they are often more cost-effective than buying separate sets of dumbbells in a variety of weights.

 Most adjustable sets usually start at 3-5 pounds and can be adjusted up to around 50 pounds.
-Over time, you may need to invest in some heavier weights, but the maximum of 50 pounds will be plenty for most beginners.
+Over time, you may need to invest in some heavier weights, but a maximum of 50 pounds will be plenty for most beginners.

 Balance Training Equipment